What Is a Prepositional Phrase?

 You have a choice between

 lose my temper.')

 Prepositions + Bare Infinitive Clauses

-With certain prepositions, the object of prepositions that follows them can only be a bare infinitive, which is the base form of the verb.
+The object of certain prepositions can only be a bare infinitive, which is the base form of the verb.
+For example:

 We should all rejoice,